gsuntres/restrek/README.md

-Lastly we can use the *skip* parameter to skip a step, e.g.
+Lastly, we can use the *skip* parameter to skip a step, e.g.

 ```bash
 - command: mygroup.retrieve_entity